BestTimesToVisit.com Logo

 attraction

 Explore the majestic Lalbagh Fort, a poignant reminder of Mughal power.
-Wander through its crumbling walls, imagining the lives of its inhabitants, and feel the weight of history around you.
-Best visited during the cooler, drier months.
+Wander through its crumbling walls, imagining the lives of those who once lived within its confines.
+The setting sun casts long shadows, adding to its mystique.
+Visit during sunset for a magical experience.

 Best time: October-March

-Street Food Safari in Old Dhaka: A culinary adventure
+Street Food Safari in Old Dhaka

 food

-Shopping at Aarong: Ethical and stylish finds
+Shopping Spree at Aarong: Ethical and Stylish

 shopping